Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 ### Beanstalk + RDS
 - It is recommended to launch a database instance outside of the environment and configure the application to connect to it outside of the functionality provided by Elastic Beanstalk.
-- Create your RDS instance separately and pass its DNS name to your app’s DB connection string as an environment variable.
+- Create your RDS instance separately and pass its DNS name to your app's DB connection string as an environment variable.
 Create a security group for client machines and add it as a valid source for DB traffic to the security group of the RDS instance itself.

 ### Beanstalk + S3
 - Elastic Beanstalk creates an S3 bucket named elasticbeanstalk-region-account-id for each region in which environments is created.